Split Tickets

 Time required: 1–2 hours

 • Morning: Begin with a transfer from Trogir to Split’s Riva promenade (for group tours) or depart directly from Trogir if on a private speedboat.
-Meet your skipper, board a sun-covered boat, and cruise across the Adriatic toward Biševo Island.
+Meet your skipper, board a sun-covered boat, and cruise across the Adriatic toward Biševo Island to see the Blue Cave.
 On arrival, transfer to a smaller vessel to enter the Blue Cave, where sunlight creates the cave’s iconic glowing effect.
-Afterward, stop in Komiža, a traditional fishing village on Vis Island, for coffee or a short stroll along the waterfront.
+Afterward, stop in Komiža for coffee or a short stroll along the waterfront.

-• Midday: Continue to Stiniva Bay, one of Europe’s most dramatic beaches, where you can swim inside its cliff-ringed cove.
+• Midday: Continue to Stiniva Bay, one of Europe’s best beaches, where you can swim inside its cliff-ringed cove.
 Sail past Srebrena Beach, a Mamma Mia! filming location, before dropping anchor at Budikovac’s Blue Lagoon.
 Here, enjoy time for swimming, snorkeling, or simply floating in shallow turquoise waters.

 • Afternoon: Cruise on to the Pakleni Islands, stopping at Palmižana Bay for a relaxed seaside lunch (meal not included).
 This is your chance to sample Dalmatian cuisine at a konoba or beachside restaurant, or just unwind with a cocktail by the water.